abelpenton/GOD-frontend/README.md

 ## Summary

-Game of Drone is a web version of the famous game `Rock-Papper-Scissor` where two players trying to conquer each other.
-The frontend version was implemented using the modern technologies: `ReactJS`, `React-Router`, `TypeScript`, `Babel` and `Webpack`.
-The main idea in the implementation was build an architecture based in ```Presentation``` and ```Container``` components both of them functional components for the use of `React Hooks`.
+Game of Drone is a web version of the famous game `Rock-Papper-Scissor` where two players try to conquer each other.
+The frontend version was implemented using modern technologies like `ReactJS`, `React-Router`, `TypeScript`, `Babel` and `Webpack`.
+The main idea in the implementation was to build an architecture based on the ```Presentation``` and ```Container``` components both functional components for the use of `React Hooks`.
 This game also contain a backend version implemented in `.Net Core` and you can find it [here](https://github.com/abelpenton/GOD-backend.git).

 ## Setup